COVID-19 pandemic in Romania: 14–21 March 2020: State of emergency

 On 14 March, after over 101 people had been diagnosed with coronavirus, Romania entered the third COVID-19 scenario.
-The third scenario goes from 101 to 2,000 cases.
-In the third scenario the doctors will perform epidemiological screening in the tents installed in the hospitals' yards, and the hospitals of infectious diseases will treat only cases of SARS-CoV-2 infection.
-Likewise, the authorities will be able to impose quarantine at home, not just in hospitals, as in many areas the capacities of medical units could be exceeded.
-At the same time, according to the plan in the third scenario, public gatherings with more than 50 people are banned.
-Three more liberals have been diagnosed with COVID-19, all contacts of senator Vergil Chițac.
-Marcel Ciolacu, President of the Chamber of Deputies, announced that the Parliament will suspend its activity for a week.
-However, the activities will be carried out online.
+The third scenario went from 101 to 2,000 cases.
+In the third scenario the doctors would perform epidemiological screening in the tents installed in the hospitals' yards, and the hospitals of infectious diseases would treat only cases of SARS-CoV-2 infection.
+Likewise, the authorities would have be able to impose quarantine at home, not just in hospitals, as in many areas the capacities of medical units could be exceeded.
+At the same time, according to the plan in the third scenario, public gatherings with more than 50 people were banned.
+Three more liberals were diagnosed with COVID-19, all contacts of senator Vergil Chițac.
+Marcel Ciolacu, President of the Chamber of Deputies, announced that Parliament would suspend its activity for a week.
+However, the activities were carried out online.
 The same day, President Klaus Iohannis announced his decision to decree the state of emergency in Romania starting 16 March.

-On 16 March, Iohannis issued the decree establishing the state of emergency in Romania for a period of 30 days and insisted that the implementation of the measures included in the decree is being made gradually.
-The schools will be closed during the state of emergency.
+On 16 March, Iohannis issued the decree establishing the state of emergency in Romania for a period of 30 days and insisted that the implementation of the measures included in the decree was being made gradually.
+The schools were closed during the state of emergency.
 If necessary, prices may be capped on medicines and medical equipment, on strictly necessary foods and on public utility services (electricity and heat, gas, water supply, sanitation, fuels, etc.).
 Also, gradual measures can be taken, if the situation gets worse, only after an evaluation of the National Committee for Special Emergency Situations.
 These include temporary closure of restaurants, hotels, cafes, clubs, gradual closure of borders, or limiting or prohibiting the movement of vehicles or people in/to certain areas.
 On 19 March, the Parliament convened a joint online session and unanimously adopted the decree issued by Iohannis.

 Until 17 March, the Ministry of Foreign Affairs facilitated the return to the country for 137 Romanians who were abroad, either as tourists, in transit, or in medical emergency situations and who were directly affected by the measures adopted by the states in which they were.
 Later that same day, the government issued its first Military Ordinance, in response to the ongoing health crisis.
 Four days later, on 21 March, a second Military Ordinance was issued: no groups larger than 3 people on the streets.
 Curfew from 10 p.m. to 6 a.m.
 All shopping centres were closed, except for the sale of food, veterinary or pharmaceutical products and cleaning services.
-It is forbidden for foreign citizens and stateless persons to enter Romanian territory, except through the specially organised transit corridor, further exceptions being made for other categories, such as residents, family members, and others.
+It was forbidden for foreign citizens and stateless persons to enter Romanian territory, except through the specially organised transit corridor, further exceptions being made for other categories, such as residents, family members, and others.